Skip to content

 Once called 'the shame of Italy' for its poverty, Matera has undergone a remarkable transformation into a European Capital of Culture and a UNESCO World Heritage site.
 Unlike other ancient cities preserved behind velvet ropes, Matera's soul lies in its continuity; the same cave dwellings inhabited since the Paleolithic era now house boutique hotels, artisan workshops, and innovative restaurants.
 The biggest surprise is how this ancient landscape feels both prehistoric and surprisingly modern, a place where you can sleep in a cave with Wi-Fi and sip an Aperol Spritz overlooking a timeless abyss.

-Is Matera your perfect Italian escape?
+Is Matera really your perfect match?

 Why Matera belongs on your travel list